 Focused on academic distinction and opportunity, these elite scholars will take advantage of enhanced educational offerings such as:

-- faculty-led reading and research groups;
+- faculty-led research presentations and discussions;

 - priority access to non-federal work-study opportunities.

 They will also be eligible to apply for the Isaac Barre Prize for academic achievement in their graduation year.

 - waived course overload fees and tuition costs (take more than 18 credits for no additional charge);

 - a $250 book stipend to support your educational needs;

 - the ability to register for Honors sections (&H) of courses and have that designation on academic transcripts;

 - notation on student transcript and recognition during commencement ceremony;

 - special access to campus events and speakers.